Himanshu-sinha/EasyUser/easy-user/Readme.md

-# Spring Boot, H2, JPA, Hibernate Rest API Tutorial
+# Spring Boot, H2, JPA, Rest API

 Build and run the app using maven**